zeneight/zeneight.github.io/README.md

 ## About

-Landing page created from bootstrap.
+It's just a landing page created from bootstrap that had been modified by me.

 ## Copyright and License